hephaestus-compiler-project/types-bug-study-artifact/README.md

 and retrieves fixed typing-related bugs that meet our search criteria as described in Section 2.1 of our paper.
 Then,
-it runs the `Phase 2` of our bug collection approach to filter out bugs without any explicit fix or a test case.
+it runs the _post-filtering_ step to filter out bugs without any explicit fix or a test case.
-At this point, we should note that the generated dataset will probably contain more bugs than the dataset described in the paper (see Table 1), because new bugs will have been fixed from the time we downloaded the bugs until now.
+To fetch the data,

-* Download the data (~18 hours).
+run the following script (estimated running time: ~18 hours)

 ```bash
 ./scripts/fetch/fetch.sh downloads $GH_TOKEN
 ```

 The command above executes six scripts.
-The first five scripts compose the `Phase 1` of our bug collection approach, while the 6th script stands for the `Phase 2` of our approach.
+The first five scripts compose the _bug collection_ phase of our approach, while the 6th script stands for the _post-filtering_ step.
 In the following,
-the shell variable `$DOWNLOADS` corresponds to the `downloads/` directory, which is passed as an argument of the first command (`scripts/fetch/fetch.sh`).
+the shell variable `$DOWNLOADS` corresponds to the `downloads/` directory, which is passed as an argument in the first command (`scripts/fetch/fetch.sh`).